 The $6,000 grants are to be used to support the design of new courses or the re-design of existing courses to include demonstrable, measurable Global Studies Learning Outcomes.
 The courses that are developed from this grant will allow NWC to create a Global Studies Certificate Program, to be earned by students after taking a certain number of classes that qualify as Global Studies courses.
 It is expected that all courses developed by this program will fall into this rubric.

 All full-time, tenured, or tenure-track faculty at NWC are encouraged to apply.
-NWC faculty should submit their final proposals by March 21, 2022 to the Office of Intercultural Programs (ORB 111).
-Final proposals can also be emailed to Amanda Enriquez (firstname.lastname@example.org) or Kara Ryf (email@example.com).
-A selection committee, led by NWC faculty and staff, will determine which proposals are funded each year.
-We expect to notify successful applicants by April 11, 2022.
+NWC faculty should submit their final proposals by March 3, 2024 to ISSS (ORB 111).
+Final proposals can also be emailed to Amanda Enriquez (firstname.lastname@example.org).
+A selection committee, led by faculty members from the Yellowstone Consortium, will determine which proposals are funded each year.
+We expect to notify successful applicants by April 3, 2024.

-For more information on the UISFL grant or the UISFL grants for faculty, please stop by the Office of Intercultural Programs (ORB 111) or email Amanda Enriquez at email@example.com.
+For more information on the UISFL grant or the UISFL grants for faculty, please stop by ISSS (ORB 111) or email Amanda Enriquez at email@example.com.